uswds/uswds-site/README.md

 https://federalist.fr.cloud.gov/preview/18f/web-design-standards-docs/staging/

+### Adding "updates"

+This is the workflow for adding posts to the [updates page](https://standards.usa.gov/whats-new/updates/):

+1. Create a new draft entry with:

+    ```sh
+    bundle exec jekyll draft "title of my post"
+    ```

+    The above command, for example, should create `_drafts/title-of-my-post.md`.

+1. Stop Jekyll if it's running, then restart it with the `--drafts` argument:

+    ```sh
+    bundle exec jekyll serve --drafts
+    ```

+    Once the server starts, you should see your draft listed at [`/whats-new/updates/`](http://localhost:4000/whats-new/updates/).

+1. Edit or rename your draft as needed.
+Jekyll will regenerate the pages each time you change the file.

+1. When you're ready to publish, run:

+    ```sh
+    bundle exec jekyll publish _drafts/name-of-post.md
+    ```

+    where the last argument is the path of your draft.
+This will insert the current date into the post's file name and move it into `_posts`, where Jekyll will pick it recognized it as published without the `--drafts` argument.

 ## Contributing

 Please read through our [contributing guidelines](CONTRIBUTING.md).
 These guidelines are directions for opening issues and submitting pull requests, and they also detail the coding and design standards we follow.